 In the case of members who choose to pay subscriptions by standing order to our bank account, the Treasurer will also by implication have access to sort codes and account numbers.
 These are not stored or processed directly by us, being held only on the secure platform provided by our bank.

-Personal data is held on individuals who have explicitly choosen to sign up to our mailing list.
+Personal data is held on individuals who have explicitly chosen to sign up to our mailing list.
 This is by default limited to the email address itself, but where the individual has also given a name this will also be recorded.
 This data is stored on an encrypted and password protected cloud platform, only accessible to committee members.
 The data held solely for the purposes of communicating the activities of the group to interested individuals, and is never passed on to third parties.
 All emails sent from the mailing list offer an ‘unsubscribe’ option, that will have the effect of deleting the data of the individual concerned.
-Any individual on the mailing list may also request at any time that their personal data be deleted by emailing email@example.com.
+Any individual on the mailing list may also request at any time that their personal data be deleted by emailing firstname.lastname@example.org.